10 Facts You Probably Didn't Know About PPC

 Your PPC, paid search, results are much “safer” than your SEO results can be.
 If you have a successful PPC campaign running, it won’t be arbitrarily knocked out of orbit by the algorithm updates that so frequently affect organic rankings.

-Short of getting your AdWords account suspended, the only “algorithm” that affects your PPC results is the very accessible Quality Score metric.
+Short of getting your Google Ads account suspended, the only “algorithm” that affects your PPC results is the very accessible Quality Score metric.

 9. Roughly half of web users can’t tell the difference between paid and organic search results